-The Penn Arts and Sciences Professional Women’s Alliance (PWA) connects professionally accomplished alumnae of Penn Arts and Sciences who share an appreciation and understanding of the value of a liberal arts education in the workplace, with students and young alumnae of the College, through professional development and career networking opportunities for all Penn Arts & Sciences alumnae.
+The Penn Arts & Sciences Professional Women’s Alliance (PWA) connects professionally accomplished alumnae of Penn Arts & Sciences who share an appreciation and understanding of the value of a liberal arts education in the workplace, with students and young alumnae of the College, through professional development and career networking opportunities for all Penn Arts & Sciences alumnae.
 PWA is an inclusive and trans-affirming organization.
 We embrace the identities and histories of all our members and of those who attend our events.

 PWA hosts a variety of professional development events in New York City.
 All events have a career networking component to provide opportunities for young alumnae to meet PWA members, often a starting point for building mentoring relationships that last long beyond the events.

-Each semester, PWA hosts a Career Roundtables event, which provides students with an opportunity to learn about the variety of career paths possible with a liberal arts degree and network with Penn Arts and Sciences alumnae.
+Each semester, PWA hosts a Career Roundtables event, which provides students with an opportunity to learn about the variety of career paths possible with a liberal arts degree and network with Penn Arts & Sciences alumnae.
 Other programs include the College Alumni Mentoring Series (CAMS), Career Conversations, and BenConnect.

 “Our paths vary, but what we share is this deep appreciation and understanding of the value of a liberal arts education as it relates to the workplace and a commitment to being a resource, sharing advice, and creating professional development and networking opportunities for students and young alumnae of the College.”

 Are you a professionally accomplished woman who values how your liberal arts education has helped you in the workplace?
 Do you want to share what you’ve learned with young College alumnae and students?
 Join this diverse and growing group to network and advise the next generations of College women as they begin their own careers.
 Become a member of the PWA.